You can get a car accident report in person or by submitting a request to the Georgia Department of Highway Safety (GDOT).

 Most of the information included in a car accident report is verifiable.
 However, the attending law enforcement officer may have provided their own insight into the circumstances of the collision.
 In some cases, the police will draw the wrong conclusion about how an accident occurred.

 The police officer’s opinion of what happened does not necessarily bar you from recovering compensation.
-A lawyer can determine whether you have the basis of a valid claim.
+We can determine whether you have the basis of a valid claim.

 It is also possible for the police to make errors when putting together their reports.
 It is not uncommon for the police to misidentify which driver was in which vehicle, misspell a name, or even get the date wrong.
 For that reason, it is important to check these reports for accuracy.
 If there is a mistake, law enforcement has an obligation to address it.